benj-moreau/odmtp-tpf/README.md

 You can use any Triple Pattern Fragment client: http://linkeddatafragments.org/software/ to run SPARQL queries over twitter (https://dev.twitter.com/rest/public/search)

-For exemple you can run this SPARQL querie over http://127.0.0.1:8000/ to retrieve tweets using #iswc2017 hashtag.
+For exemple you can run this SPARQL query over http://127.0.0.1:8000/ to retrieve tweets using #iswc2017 hashtag.
 ```sparql
 PREFIX it: <http://www.influencetracker.com/ontology#>